146th Operations Group: Training in the United States

-The unit was constituted as the 373rd Fighter Group on 25 May 1943.
-The unit, consisting of the 410th, 411th, and 412th Fighter Squadrons, was activated at Westover Field, Massachusetts, on 15 August 1943.
-The original personnel for the 373rd were supplied by the 326th Fighter Group.
-Training for the 373rd Fighter Group began at Westover Field in September 1943 and was continued at Norfolk Army Airfield, Virginia, where the unit moved on 22 October.
+The 373rd Fighter Group was activated at Westover Field, Massachusetts, on 15 August 1943.
+Its original squadrons were the 410th, 411th, and 412th Fighter Squadrons.
+The cadre for the 373rd was supplied by the 326th Fighter Group.
+Training for the group with Republic P-47 Thunderbolts began at Westover Field in September 1943 and was continued at Norfolk Army Air Field, Virginia in October.